This treatment works by making chiropractic adjustments, or corrections, to the nervous system. The nervous system has three components:

 Why Chiropractic Treatment?

-Chiropractic is a holistic approach to overall health that allows the body to heal itself of illness, injury and environmental and emotional stresses.
+Chiropractic treatment is a holistic approach to overall health that allows the body to heal itself of illness, injury and environmental and emotional stresses.
 Dr. Daniel Palmer formally introduced chiropractic in 1895; however, this practice took some time to catch on.
 Over time, as the advantages have come to light and become increasingly indisputable, chiropractic care has gained full acceptance within the mainstream medical community.
 This is why most health insurance companies now provide coverage for chiropractic treatment.

 Several highly regarded chiropractic research projects, including an exhaustive British study in 1990, have documented myriad instances of resolving acute back pain more effectively and with greater duration than attempts by mainstream medical interventions.